SALEM-Immanuel Lutheran College: History

+An additional wing was constructed between 1996 and 1997.
+Computer networks and multi-media projectors have also been installed.
+There are now two Multimedia Language Centres, two Computer Rooms, one Multimedia Production Centre, and one Multimedia Studio (the WoW Production Studio) in the school.

 School mission

 The college devotes to the provision of a quality education in a Christian context and a healthy environment where students can develop their potential, excel intellectually, physically, socially, and spiritually, and prepare themselves for the challenges in life.